PHPSocialNetwork/phpfastcache/README.md

 - stats() // Return the cache statistics as an object, useful for checking disk space used by the cache etc.
 - getItemsByTag($tagName) // Return items by a tag
 - getItemsByTags(array $tagNames) // Return items by some tags
-- getItemsByTagsAsJsonString(array $tagNames, $option = 0, $depth = 512) // Returns A json string that represents an array of items by tags-based
+- getItemsByTagsAsJsonString(array $tagNames) // Returns A json string that represents an array of items by tags-based
 - deleteItemsByTag($tagName) // Delete items by a tag
 - deleteItemsByTags(array $tagNames) // Delete items by some tags
 - incrementItemsByTag($tagName, $step = 1) // Increment items by a tag